OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-09.md

 ## Romans 9:15

-For He says to Moses,
+For He declared to Moses,

-> “I will have mercy on whom I have mercy,
+> “I will show mercy to whom I choose to show mercy,
-> and I will have compassion on whom I have compassion.”
+> and I will show compassion to whom I choose to show compassion.”

 ## Romans 9:16